sighupio/fury-kubernetes-keycloak/README.md

 ## Infinispan
 Besides Keycloak, an additional `infinispan` cluster will be deployed:
 - An "infinispan-server" `StatefulSet` with `1` replica.
-- An "infinispan-headless" `head-less service` for the StatefulSet.
+- An "infinispan-headless" `headless service` for the StatefulSet.
 - An "infinispan-http" `Service` that exposes port `tcp/8080` to access infinispan itself.
 - An "infinispan-server-hotrod" `Service` that exposes port `tcp/11222` to access infinispan hot rod protocol.
 - An "infinispan" `ServiceAccount` with `list` and `get` permissions on the namespace's `pods` resource.
 This service account is needed in order to use the `KUBE_PING` JGroups discovery method.